You have no items in your shopping cart.

 Simply spraying Sevani’s Tonique on the face is a refreshing treat and as it dries on the surface of the skin it is imparting some useful anti-aging ingredients.
 I’ll come back to them in a minute, but pondering them one day I had a flash of inspiration.
 I decided to spray my face with Tonique before using my Sirius Aurora.

 Whilst the long term benefits of LED light therapy are fairly well documented, there is a study that found that the short-term effect is to do free radical damage.
 Unless, that is, the light is used with an antioxidant.
 In the study, the researchers used a green tea serum.
-I tend to use Your Best Face Antioxidants Concentrate, but had run out and was wondering what to do when I thought of Sevani’s mist, since it has antioxidant pomegranate, acai fruit and tremella (of which more in a moment).
+I tend to use Your Best Face Antioxidants Concentrate ($65 in the shop), but had run out and was wondering what to do when I thought of Sevani’s mist, since it has antioxidant pomegranate, acai fruit and tremella (of which more in a moment).

 The other idea I had was to use it with Gwyneth Paltrow favorite Rodin Olio Lusso facial oil, which is supposed to be applied to “moist” skin.
 A reader commented on my Rodin review saying she obtained the moist thing with a spray of rose water.
 That seemed such a delicious idea that I stored it away in the back of my mind and then suddenly remembered that Sevani’s Rose Hyaluronic Age Defying Tonique has rose hydrosol and a refreshing spritz would be a perfect precursor to the Rodin.
 And so it is.
 Quite lovely, in fact.